rapidsai/raft/README.md

 2. definitions for using `raft::handle_t` directly in cython
 3. tools for building multi-node multi-GPU algorithms that leverage [Dask](https://dask.org/)

-We continue to improve the Python API by wrapping the algorithms and primitives from the categories above.
+The Python API is being improved to wrap the algorithms and primitives from the categories above.

 ## Getting started